 Get permission to follow up and/or for referrals.

 Document your results, ideally on a small A6 notepad that fits in your pocket if you are out on the street.

 Use the solution interview to plan the initial feature set of your product and determine pricing strategy.

-Leading questions: “Do you usually add products to the cart or use the one-click-purchase?” miss the opportunity to actually learn how the user uses Amazon
+Leading questions such as “Do you usually add products to the cart or use the one-click-purchase?” misses the opportunity to actually learn how the user uses Amazon.

 Allow the user to tell you what they think the product does and what it could do.

-Give the user something to react to, rahter than making them imagine how the product makes them feel.
+Give the user something to react to, rather than making them imagine how the product makes them feel.

 "Forget all about the art of Pitching, you want the art of Dialogue." @Justin_Wilcox